Casvt/MIND/docs/setup_after_installation.md

 === "Manual Install"
 	Inside the `MIND.py` file at the top, you can set the port via the `PORT` variable.
 Change it from `PORT = '8080'` to `PORT = '{PORT}'`, where `{PORT}` is the desired port (e.g. `PORT = '8009'`).
 Then restart the application.

+## Base URL

+If you want to set a base url (e.g. for a reverse proxy), go inside the `MIND.py` file and at the top, you can set the base URL via the `URL_PREFIX` variable.
+Change it from `URL_PREFIX = ''` to `URL_PREFIX = '/{PREFIX}'`, where `{PREFIX}` is the desired URL prefix (e.g. `URL_PREFIX = '/mind'`).
+Then restart the application.

 ## Creating an account

 When accessing the web-ui, you'll be prompted to log in.
 Click on `Or create an account`, enter the desired username and password for the account and click `Create`.
 The account is created and can now be logged in with.
 The complete authentication process is local and no data is shared with any other service.

+## Set your locale

+In the settings, you can change your locale, so that the dates and times are displayed in the format used by your country.

 ## Add a notification service

 A notification service is a way of sending a notification.
 For example an e-mail to a group of people or a PushBullet notification to a specific device.
 What the actual content of the notification is, is decided by the title and text of the reminder.
 The notification service only specifies in which way the title and text is sent.
 You set it up once, and then you can select it when creating a reminder.

+Go to the "Notification Services" tab in the web-ui and click the `+` button.
 A notification service consists of a title (name) and an Apprise URL.
 See the [Apprise URL documentation](https://github.com/caronc/apprise#supported-notifications) to learn how to make a valid Apprise URL.